Upcoming Seniors Bus Trip

 Mental Health Month 2016

-This year’s theme for Mental Health Month is Learn and Grow.
+2016’s theme for Mental Health Month was Learn and Grow.

 So what does this mean?

 “According to the World Health Organisation (WHO), mental health is the state of well-being in which every individual with their own potential, can cope with the normal stresses of life, can work productively and is able to make a contribution to their community… So for October 2016’s Mental Health Month, WayAhead is encouraging people and communities to learn more about mental health and use that knowledge to grow personally and take control of their mental wellbeing.” -WayAhead

 The Springwood Neighbourhood Centre hosted several events for this Month.

 Gratitude Tree at the SNCC- Come in and help it grow!

 There is a fantastic initiative called Toolo the Blue Mountains Tool Library.
 It works like a typical library, only instead of lending out books, it lends out tools.

 Our annual Winter Food Drive is launched